emissary-ingress/emissary/user-guide/upgrade-from-oss-to-edge-stack.md

 EOF
 ```

-## Create the Edge Stack Secret
+## 2. Create an Empty Secret CRD

-Next, create the `secret.yaml` with the following command:
+Next, use the following command to create an empty secret CRD to use in your k8s cluster:

 ```
 cat <<EOF | kubectl apply -f -